-As a result, they need a large cage to accommodate perches, games, and toys.
+They need a large cage to accommodate perches, games, and toys.
 However, they do frequently chew through branches, so you’ll need to replace them regularly.
-Also, neglected painted conures are prone to feather plucking, so they need an owner that can offer them the time and attention they need.

-Crimson-bellied parakeets, or conures as they’re also known, are found in South America.
+Crimson-bellied parakeets are found in South America.
 They’re friendly and gentle, making excellent pets.
 They’re also relatively quiet (much more so than other conures), so they shouldn’t upset your neighbors.

 Crimson-bellied parakeets are trusting and build strong bonds with their owners.
 They’re docile and well-behaved, with an even, easy-going temperament.
-They can also learn to speak a few words with the right training and socialization.
+They can learn to speak a few words with the right training.

-To keep your parrot happy and healthy, ensure it has access to plenty of chewable toys and enrichment.
-It’ll also need a few perches to sit on.
+To keep your parrot happy and healthy, ensure that it has access to chewable toys and enrichment.
+It’ll need 3-4 perches to stand on.
 The best cage size is 9 x 3 x 6 ft.

-Also known as the orange-fronted conure, orange-fronted conures are similar in size to painted conures and crimson-bellied parakeets, reaching an average length of 9.5 inches.
-As the name suggests, half-moon conures have an orange bib against a predominantly green plumage.
+Orange-fronted conures are similar in size to painted conures and crimson-bellied parakeets, reaching an average length of 9.5 inches.
+Half-moon conures have an orange bib against a predominantly green plumage.

 Half-moon conures are considered medium-sized dwarf parrot species.
 They’re native to Mexico and Costa Rica, living in large flocks of 100.

-They need lots of social interaction to stay entertained, or they’re at risk of getting bored.
-They also love to play and climb, so provide yours with plenty of perches, games, and toys to entertain themselves with.
+They need social interaction to stay entertained.
+They love to play and climb, so provide yours with perches, games, and toys.
 Similarly, get your parrot out of the cage as much as you’re able to.

 Like some other small conures, half-moon parrots aren’t as noisy as other bird species.
 They vocalize, but they have a low level of volume.
-They’re also an overall good-natured parrot, so they are suitable for smaller homes.
-However, they do need a large cage to be comfortable.
+They’re good-natured parrots, so they are suitable for smaller homes.

 - P. s.
-Senegalus: The most common species, distinguished by a yellow chest.
+Senegalus: Distinguished by a yellow chest.

 - P. s.
-Vesteri: Who is known for its orange and red chests.
+Vesteri: Known for its orange and red chests.

 While their average lifespan reaches between 20 to 30 years, some have lived up to 50.
-Despite their size, they need around 4-8 hours of enrichment a day; otherwise, they become bored and depressed.
-They also need 1-3 hours a day outside of their cage.
+Despite their size, they need around 2-3 hours of enrichment a day.

-As you’d expect, brown-throated conures have brown feathers around the top of the chest.
-Aside from that, they look very similar to most other conures.
+Brown-throated conures have brown feathers around the top of the chest.
+They look similar to most other conures.
 Adult brown-throated conures reach around 10 inches in length and 100 grams in weight.

-Compared to other conures, such as the sun and Nanday, brown-throated conures are vocal but are much more tolerable with their noise levels.
+Compared to other conures, such as the sun and Nanday, brown-throated conures are vocal but are much more tolerable in terms of their noise levels.

 White-Fronted Amazon Parrot

-White-fronted Amazon parrots are the smallest of all Amazon species.
-They measure 10 inches on average and weigh 220 grams, making them heavier than many of the other smaller parrots on our list.
+White-fronted Amazon parrots are the smallest of the Amazon species.
+They measure 10 inches and weigh 220 grams.
+They can live for up to 50 years.

 Blue-Headed Pionus Parrot

 The blue-headed pionus is the smallest of all pionus parrots.
 It reaches between 10-12 inches in length and weighs 250 grams.
-These birds are relatively stocky, so they sometimes look larger than what they actually are.
+These birds are relatively stocky, so they sometimes look larger.

 Pionus parrots sometimes scream, but they have a low volume level, meaning they shouldn’t disturb your neighbors.
-In fact, they’re known for being one of the quietest small parrots.
+They’re known for being one of the quietest small parrots.

 Even though they have a reputation for being independent, that doesn’t mean they don’t bond with their owners.
-They’re quieter and easy-going than some other parrot species, but they enjoy playing with toys and their owners from time to time.
+They’re quieter and easy-going than some other parrot species, but they enjoy playing with toys and their owners.

 This isn’t necessarily a bad thing, as it means they’ll fit in better with families looking for a more relaxed pet.

-According to the American Federation of Aviculture, Hahn’s macaws, or the red-shouldered macaw as the species is also known, are the smallest of all macaws and are part of the mini macaw parrot group.
+According to the American Federation of Aviculture, Hahn’s macaws, or the red-shouldered macaw, are the smallest of all macaws and are part of the mini macaw parrot group.

 Despite their miniature 12-14 inch stature, Hahn’s macaws are powerful birds with strong beaks and jaws.
-They can bite through flimsy cages and have the potential to cause a significant amount of damage within your home.
+They can bite through flimsy cages.

-Hahn’s macaws also only weigh between 140 to 165 grams.
-They’re light birds and, as such, don’t need too large a cage.
+Hahn’s macaws weigh between 140 to 165 grams.
+They’re light birds that don’t need too large a cage.
 The minimum cage size should be 34” wide x 24” deep x 36” tall.

-Also, even though these parrots are small, they’re noisy.
-They scream a lot, especially when they’re frightened, and frequently vocalize.
+Although these parrots are small, they’re noisy.
+They scream a lot, especially when they’re frightened.
 This means they’re not well-suited to apartments.
-However, they’re entertaining birds who enjoy being as active as possible and spending time with their owners.
+However, they’re entertaining birds who enjoy being active.

 Alongside budgies and lovebirds, cockatiels are one of the most popular bird pets.
-They’re slightly larger than other pet parrots, reaching 13 to 15 inches in length, but they’re excellent beginner birds as they’re easy to look after.
+They reach 13 to 15 inches in length, but they’re good beginner birds as they’re easy to look after.

-They’re also very talkative parrots, which many owners are drawn to.
-They’re happy to chirp and pick up basic words, which is what makes them such great fun.
+They’re talkative parrots, which many owners are drawn to.
+They’re happy to chirp and pick up basic words, which makes them great fun.

-Cockatiels are prone to night frights, so cover your parrot’s cage at night to prevent it from getting scared of bright lights and things it sees outside.
+Cockatiels are prone to night frights, so cover your parrot’s cage at night to prevent it from getting scared.

 How Long Do Small Parrots Live?